𝐀𝐫𝐞 𝐀𝐫𝐚𝐛𝐬 𝐭𝐡𝐞 𝐦𝐚𝐬𝐭𝐞𝐫 𝐫𝐚𝐜𝐞 𝐢𝐧 𝐈𝐬𝐥𝐚𝐦?

 Source: Musnad Aḥmad 22978, Grade: Sahih

-Nevertheless, there was a problematic discourse among classical scholars that claims Arabs have ‘favor’ (fadl) and ‘more virtue’ (afdal) over non-Arabs, in direct contradiction of the plain wording of the Quran and Sunnah.
+Nevertheless, there was a problematic discourse among classical scholars that claim Arabs have ‘favor’ (fadl) and ‘more virtue’ (afdal) over non-Arabs, in direct contradiction of the plain wording of the Quran and Sunnah.

 To make matters worse, this discourse was later co-opted by some modern Arab nationalists in the age of race consciousness.
 It was misrepresented to claim that Islam justifies the superiority of Arabs over all other people, to the point that it is not uncommon to hear some Arabs today refer to a black person as ‘abeed (slave) or use other derogatory terms.
 Such racist acts and ideas have no basis in Islam whatsoever.